yesodweb/persistent/development.md

     stack test persistent-test --flag persistent-test:<backend> --exec persistent-test

-where <backend> is one of mongodb/postgresql/mysql/couchdb.
+where <backend> is one liste in the cabal file

 # Running persistent tests using Cabal